General

 • Location

-• Product reviews left by prospects on platforms like G2.
+• Product reviews or interactions on platforms like G2

 Additionally, you could use account-based marketing (ABM) tactics to ensure you land in the inboxes of companies that other departments (like marketing/sales) are also focused on targeting and engaging.